schafric/MFF-NSWI041/1/seminar-work.md

 - Restart and shut down the `Scheduling` module.

-- Perform standard operations on user profiles.
+- Enrich profiles from central record module with additional information associated with module `Scheduling`.

-- Modify profile system role.
+- Modify profile module role.
 Administrator role can assign roles to other profiles.
 The module is initialized with one `root` administrator profile.

-- Interconnect `Scheduling` profiles with profiles from central record module and synchronize imported data.

 **Planning activities**

-- Perform standard operations on a subject.
+- Perform standard operations on `subjects`.
 By modifying a subject we mean updating information (description, sylabus, amount of e-credits, guarantor, etc.).
-A subject might be mandatory for some
+Subject can be recommended for a specific semester as students progress or `studying plan`.

-- Perform standard operations on a room.
-Rooms might symbolize either physical or virtual (zoom session) place.
+- Perform standard operations on `rooms`.
+Room capacity shall be specified as a constraint for all physical rooms and might be specified for virtual rooms on demand.

-- Perform standard operations on a `studying plan` after all necessary subjects are defined.
-A planner could mark subject as must-be-planned, meaning these subjects will be considered during automatic planning or will be highlighted during manual planning.
+- Perform standard operations on `studying plans` after all necessary `subjects` are created.

+- Perform standard operations on `schedule sheets`.
+Total capacity for a particular `subject` shall reflect `studying plans` as well as estimated students' interest in enrolling in the subject.
+All `schedule sheets` created for the current semester must be assigned to some `schedule triple`.
+  Impossibility for such assignment is a severe conflict, which prevents `central schedule` to be constructed.

-- Create `central schedule` in automatic mode by using `studying plans`, list of must-be-planned subjects and constraints given by the `teachers`.
+- Create `central schedule` in automatic mode by using `schedule sheets` and and other constraints.

 - Create and modify `central schedule` in manual mode.
-Manual mode assumes, that `schedule sheets` will be created, removed or modified one-by-one.
+Manual mode assumes, that `schedule triples` will be created, removed or modified one-by-one.
+  Correctness could be verified at any time.

+- Created `schedule triples` shall ensure, that students are able to visit all subjects from `studying plan` planned for the current semester.

+- Save created `central schedule`, remove it to start all over, release it to other modules and university personnel.

 **Student activities**

-TODO ...

-- Viewing information about subjects, rooms, schedule sheets and.
+- View available information about `subjects`, `rooms` and `schedule sheets`.

-- List ...

-- Construct `student schedule` by selecting any subjects available in the current semester.
-At this point, `central schedule` already exists.
-  Enrollment is not possible if number of enrolled students exceeds the room capacity.

-- Register in waiting list for a particular `schedule sheet` if room capacity exceeds.
-The student

--

-- Enroll in additional subjects of choice even though conflicts arise.
+- View `studying plan` with additional information about already passed mandatory subjects.

+- View `central schedule` released by a planner.

+- Maintain a bin of `schedule triples` for the current semester with ability to add, and remove them without any restrictions.
+A bin is used for constructing preliminary student schedule, actual construction happens within `Enrollment` module.

 **Teacher activities**

+- TBA

+**Reporting activities**

--
+- TBA

 #### Actors

-We define several kinds of actors: administrator, guest, student, teacher and planner.
+We define several kinds of actors: administrator, planner, student and teacher.

 ##### Actor: Administrator